 What to Wear in Portugal

 I visited Portugal in late summer / early autumn.
-And overall it was a lot

-  cooler than I expected.
-I brought a good mix of summer and autumn clothes (and

-  though I could have done with 1 or 2 more cover-ups), I think it worked out
+And overall it was a lot cooler than I expected.
+I brought a good mix of summer and autumn clothes (though I could have done with 1 or 2 more cover-ups).
+And I think it worked out pretty well.

-  perfectly.

-  I also found that people in Portugal tend to dress a bit more stylishly than

-  back home.
-So I made sure to pack items that I would look good in (and not look

-  like I rolled out of bed in).
+I also found that people in Portugal tend to dress a bit more stylishly than back home.
+So I made sure to pack items that I would look good in (and not look like I rolled out of bed in).

 When it comes to these week-long trips, I don’t like to do laundry.
 If I have to, I have to.
 But I don’t plan too.
 Which is why my list is longer than some people’s.
 So keep that in mind.